IBM/keyprotect-keycount/README.md

 <!-- A notes section is useful for anything that isn't covered in the Usage or Scope.
 Like what we have below. -->
 ## Notes

-Key Versions: The total amount of key material generated for all keys in an instances.
+Key Versions: The total amount of key material generated for all keys in an instance.
 5 Keys created, 3 keys rotated -> Total amount of keys remains 5, total amount of key versions = 8 (5 created + 3 rotated)

 Two files:
 1. countperinstance.txt - keeps track of key versions per instance, useful for tracking which instances have a large amount of keys